godotengine/godot-docs/classes/class_diraccess.rst

 **Inherits:** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Type used to handle the filesystem.
+Provides methods for managing directories and their content.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Directory type.
-It is used to manage directories and their content (not restricted to the project folder).
+This class is used to manage directories and their content, even outside of the project folder.

 \ **DirAccess** can't be instantiated directly.
 Instead it is created with a static method that takes a path for which it will be opened.